Patrick Guerriero: Advocacy

-Guerriero is an advocate for equality, having appeared on major television programs such as Nightline, Hardball with Chris Matthews, The Today Show, and The O'Reilly Factor.
+Guerriero is an advocate for LGBT equality, having appeared on major television programs such as Nightline, Hardball with Chris Matthews, The Today Show, and The O'Reilly Factor.
 He has written op-eds for publications including The Wall Street Journal and The Denver Post and has been profiled in The New York Times Magazine, The L.A.
 Times Magazine, The Washington Post, and The Advocate.
 Guerriero is the recipient of the U.S. Mayor's Association 2000 City Livability Award for his nationally-recognized "Civility Initiative" and the 1998 Fenn Award for Political Leadership from the John F. Kennedy Library's New Frontier Society.

 Log Cabin Republicans

 On January 1, 2003, Guerriero succeeded Rich Tafel as the leader of the Log Cabin Republicans.
 While at Log Cabin, he praised the Massachusetts Supreme Judicial Court's 2003 decision in the case of Goodridge v.
 Department of Public Health as a conservative ruling supporting stable families, relationships, and society, limited government, individual liberty, and religious freedom.
-In early 2004, Patrick earned national recognition for successfully challenging President George W. Bush - launching the first national television ad that helped defeat Bush's proposed Federal Marriage Amendment.
+In early 2004, Patrick gained national recognition for successfully challenging President George W. Bush - launching the first national television ad that helped defeat Bush's proposed Federal Marriage Amendment.
 In October 2004, Patrick filed Log Cabin Republicans v.
 United States challenging the constitutionality of the "Don't Ask, Don't Tell" policy.
 It was not until the White House came under Democratic control, however, that any significant legislative progress toward the repeal of the policy was made.
 U.S. President Barack Obama signed the legislation repealing "Don't Ask, Don't Tell" in December 2010.

 In 2013, Guerriero was a signatory to an amicus curiae brief submitted to the Supreme Court in support of same-sex marriage during the Hollingsworth v.
 Perry case.

 The Gill Action Fund

-On September 1, 2006, Guerriero became the first executive director of the Gill Action Fund, an organization with offices in Washington, D.C. and Denver, Colorado working to advance gay and lesbian equality through the legislative, political, and electoral process.
+On September 1, 2006, Guerriero became the first executive director of the Gill Action Fund, an organization working to advance gay and lesbian equality through the legislative, political, and electoral process.
 During his tenure, Guerriero oversaw a national network of donors contributing more than $15 million to political campaigns and organizations in dozens of states with the aim of electing equal-rights politicians and advancing or blocking legislation.
 In 2006, of the 68 campaigns supported by Gill Action, 56 were successful.
 Gill Action under Guerriero also advocated for passage of state laws on nondiscrimination and relationship recognition in 13 states.

 Guerriero served as executive director until June 30, 2011.

 Civitas Public Affairs Group

-Guerriero is a founding partner of Civitas Public Affairs Group, a Washington, D.C. based government affairs firm.
-Working on the local, state, and federal level for two decades, Guerriero has advised and counseled many of the nation's leading Democratic and Republican elected officials and political donors on a wide range of issues.
-Civitas Public Affairs Group, with offices in Washington, D.C. and Boston, provides bipartisan government relations, issue-based donor-giving strategies, and public-policy campaign management to individuals, non-profits, and corporations.
+Guerriero is a founding partner of Civitas Public Affairs Group, a Washington, D.C.–based government affairs firm.
+Civitas Public Affairs Group provides bipartisan government relations, issue-based donor-giving strategies, and public-policy campaign management to individuals, non-profits, and corporations.